Volume: 3 quarts over stock

 PML provides replacement bolts with this transmission pan.
 PML bolts must be longer than the stock bolts because the flange on the PML pan is much thicker than the stock pan.

 Ford seems to have started using 6mm bolts around 2010.
 If you check your bolts before ordering and find you have 6mm bolts, choose the 6mm bolt options or call/email us and we will provide the correct 6mm bolts with the pan.

 PML's Ford transmission pan is designed to work with the stock 4WD filter.

-On a 2WD vehicle, we strongly recommend the 4WD filter because of the pick up tube.
+On a 2WD and 4WD vehicles, we strongly recommend the 4WD filter because of the pick up tube.
 The filter bolts onto the valve body.

 These images show from left to right: the 2wd filter, the 4wd filter, side view of 2wd filter, side view of 4wd filter